Fiat CEO will not close factories in Italy

 “If, as all signs indicate, Fiat is oriented towards cutting production (in Italy), then (the government) should ask itself how to attract another manufacturer,” said CGIL union leader Susanna Camusso with L‘Unita newspaper on Tuesday.

-Reporting by Jennifer Clark, additional reporting Stefano Rebaudo, Steve Scherer and Naomi O'Leary; Editing by Mike Nesbit and Anna Willard
+Reporting by Jennifer Clark, additional reporting Steve Scherer; Editing by Mike Nesbit and Anna Willard